The developmental red flags for 5 year-olds

 For decades, teachers and parents reprimanded students who were unable to excel in class as dumb and lazy.
 They thought the child, who was struggling, was just stupid or lacked the motivation to work.

 Years of research on ADHD and learning disabilities, however, would go on to prove the real reason for their behaviour.
-Fortunately, children today do not have to continue to suffer alone and can get the help they need thanks to the increased awareness amongst teachers and parents alike about the symptoms of developmental delays in children.
+Fortunately, children today do not have to continue to suffer alone and can get the help they need thanks to the increased awareness amongst teachers and parents alike about the symptoms of developmental delays in children compared to other children of the same age.

 When should I be concerned about my 5-year-old’s behaviour?